brucou/react-state-driven/README.md

 ```

 ### Contracts
+- command handlers delegate **all effects on external systems** through the effect handler module
 - the `[COMMAND_RENDER]` command is reserved and must not be used in the command handlers'
 specifications
 - types contracts